JosephPrichard/git-stats/README.md

 include=ts go rust cpp/hpp
 exclude=cmake-build-debug target
 ```
+The `token` requires "repo" privileges to run the script.
+Create a token at https://github.com/settings/tokens

 The `include` variable specifies a space separated list of file extensions to include.
 You can `group`
 extensions into one using slashes like so `cpp/hpp`.
 In that case, `cpp` and `hpp` files are added to the same metric